full-of-foo/learnster/README.md

 ## Learnster - An Open Source Learning Management System

-Currently in development, learnster is an learnining management system whose rich experience is provided by a Backbone.Marionette front-end levearged with a Rails back-end
+Currently in development, learnster is a learnining management system whose rich experience is provided by a Backbone.Marionette front-end levearged with a Rails back-end

-### Requirements
+### System Requirements

+Please note that such has been tested only on OS X 10.8

- - Rails 4.0.0 (or above)
+ - Rails 4.0
- - ruby 2.0.0p247 (2013-06-27 revision 41674) (or above)
+ - ruby 2.0.0p247 (or above)
+ - bundler
+ - JRE (for Solr)

-### Bootstrapping
+### Development Bootstrapping

  - bundle install && bundle update
  - rake db:migrate
  - rake db:seed
+ - rake sunspot:solr:start
+ - rake sunspot:solr:reindex

+ ### Deployment Instruction

 TODO:

-* Mention solr bootstrapping info

 * Better high-level intro